e-fx/e-fx.github.io/_posts/2023-05-02-USD drops ahead of today's FRB policy decision.md

 author: e-FX
 ---

-##  "USD drops ahead of today's FRB policy decision"
+##  "USD drops ahead of FRB policy decision"

 The USD fell against other major currencies yesterday and continues to fall today, reflecting market concerns over the possibility of US default and the ongoing crisis in the banking sector.